Kimi Räikkönen: 2002

 Räikkönen scored a third-place podium finish in his first race with McLaren at the 2002 Australian Grand Prix.
-Although McLaren suffered many engine failures in 2002, Räikkönen scored 24 points and four podiums, and held his own against teammate David Coulthard.
-Räikkönen came close to winning his first Grand Prix in France but went off track at the Adelaide hairpin with a handful of laps to go, because of oil from the blown engine of Allan McNish's Toyota on the circuit.
-He finished the race second.
-He finished the season in sixth place, one place behind his teammate.
-Together they achieved a solid third place for McLaren in the Constructors' Championship.
+He came close to winning his first Grand Prix in France but went off track with a handful of laps to go because of oil on the circuit.
+He finished second.
+He finished the season in sixth place, with 24 points and four podiums, and McLaren achieved a solid third place in the Constructors' Championship.